morkertis/One-Shot-Face-Recognition/README.md

 Our main goal was to successfully execute a one-shot learning task for previously unseen objects.
 Given two facial image of previously unseen persons, our SNN will try and determine whether they are the same person.

-In addition, for import the photos we change the part of sklearn API.
+Sklearn API:
+In order to use the dataset with sklearn, we have changed the function fetch_lfw_pairs:
+1. Change the function that will support one channel picture
+2. Redirect/ to our dataset (LFW-a) instead of the existing one, and not download the matching dataset (LFW).

 references: